 - salt and pepper to taste

-- In a large pot, sauté the onion in 2 tablespoon melted butter until onions are soft.
+In a large pot, sauté the onion in 2 tablespoons melted butter until onions are soft.
 Add in the flour and stir with the onions over medium heat for about 3-4 minutes.

-- Slowly whisk in the half and half and chicken stock.
+Slowly whisk in the half and half and chicken stock.
 Let it simmer for about 20 minutes.
+While it’s simmering, chop the remaining veggies.